 With a little study you can learn to identify the most common moss species from a car window and impress your friends.
-See deeriNature Almanac.
-We suggest, of course, that getting out of your car and walking the trail is a much better option.
-Note especially the wisps of Old Man's Beard on the spruce branches (below).
+(See Species Almanac) We suggest, of course, that getting out of your car and walking the trail is a much better option.
+Note especially the wisps of one of the Beard lichens on the spruce branches (below).